zhenga8533/bbvw-wiki/docs/pokemon/castform-sunny.md

 ### Tutor Moves

-Castform-Sunny cannot learn any moves from tutors.
+Castform Sunny cannot learn any moves from tutors.